 If this is the case for simply speaking up on day-to-day matters, how much is this sentiment amplified when it comes to raising a grievance about misconduct?
 Open door attitudes are simply too passive.
 People still have to initiate a conversation, often with someone more senior than them and on that manager’s turf, which can often be intimidating.

 Anonymous feedback is not the solution

 The ‘go-to’ for canvassing employee feedback is the periodical anonymous survey, intended to give employees a confidential vehicle for voicing their honest thoughts about the organization.
-The mechanism for misconduct reporting is often similar – an anonymous phone hotline or a webform.
+The mechanism for misconduct reporting is often similar: an anonymous hotline.
 But these mechanisms are counterproductive for three reasons, according to Detert’s research: